aaryarth/Dual-Core-Cache-Coherence-System-MSI-Protocol-SystemVerilog-/README.md

     address held by both caches, it flags a violation if one core is in `M` while the other is not `I` (the fundamental MSI mutual-exclusion rule).

-### Note on the concurrency scenario

-Scenario 11 (true same-cycle contention) actually caught a genuine RTL bug during development: the bus's memory-write logic wasn't gated to the `BMEM` state, so on two back-to-back transactions with *different* snoop outcomes, stale snoop-result registers from the previous transaction could briefly leak through and corrupt an unrelated memory address.
-It's fixed in `coherence_bus.sv` (see the comment there) — a good example of why concurrent/back-to-back stress scenarios matter even after directed tests all pass.

-## Resume bullet suggestions

-- Implemented a snooping-based MSI cache-coherence mechanism for a dual-core system in SystemVerilog, including a round-robin bus arbiter and dirty-line eviction/writeback handling.
-- Developed a self-checking verification testbench (12 scenarios, 45
-  assertions) validating MSI state transitions, read/write hits and misses, inter-core invalidation/downgrade, and a cycle-accurate background invariant monitor for MSI mutual exclusion — which surfaced and helped root-cause a real RTL race condition under concurrent bus contention.